bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 ##The Execution Context

 JavaScript organizes calls to functions in __execution contexts__.
+The context can be treated like a "Stack Frame" in Java or C#, however their lifespan is not dictated by the call stack.

 Each call to a function will create a new execution context.
 Execution contexts can be conceptually organized into the following object:

 {% highlight js %}